kolide/launcher/README.md

 ### Secure Osquery Autoupdater

-Osquery is statically linked and that allows for the easy bundling and distribution of capabilities.
+Osquery is mostly statically linked and this allows for the easy bundling and distribution of capabilities.
 Unfortunately, however, it also implies that you have to maintain excellent osquery update hygiene in order to take advantage of emerging osquery capabilities.

 The Launcher includes the ability to securely manage and autoupdate osquery instances.
 This is implemented using [The Update Framework